- By Anna

 Additionally, those nurses who have training at their hospitals very often benefit from a private OSCE training with us as well.

 During our OSCE review you will go through each step and as many possible scenarios as possible to make sure you are ready for the exam.
-Our tutors will give you feedback, tips and guidance throughout the 3 days as well as the time before the training as they have a special WhatsApp group for the students where they share their feedback and experience.
+Our tutors will give you feedback, tips and guidance throughout the 3 days as well as the time before the training as they have pre-course material and a special WhatsApp group for the students where they share their feedback and experience.
 In that WhatsApp group you will also be assigned homework which will be checked and marked before the training.

 This is how the OSCE training looked last time: